dhermes/bossylobster-blog/content/2012-08-29-last-to-cross-finish-line-part-two.md

 within our project.
-From the [<span style="color: lime; font-family: Courier New, Courier, monospace;">display</span>](http://code.google.com/p/gae-last-across-the-finish-line/source/browse/display.py) module, we import the <span style="color: lime; font-family: Courier New, Courier, monospace;">SendColor</span> function that we explored in part one and the <span style="color: lime; font-family: Courier New, Courier, monospace;">RandomRowColumnOrdering</span> function, which generates all possible row, column pairs in a random order.
+From the [<span style="color: lime; font-family: Courier New, Courier, monospace;">display</span>](http://code.google.com/p/gae-last-across-the-finish-line/source/browse/display.py) module, we import the <span style="color: lime; font-family: Courier New, Courier, monospace;">SendColor</span>function that we explored in part oneand the<span style="color: lime; font-family: Courier New, Courier, monospace;">RandomRowColumnOrdering</span>function, whichgenerates all possible row, column pairs in a random order.
 From the as of yet undiscussed [<span style="color: lime; font-family: Courier New, Courier, monospace;">models</span>](http://code.google.com/p/gae-last-across-the-finish-line/source/browse/models.py) module we import the <span